forestofDolGuldur/write-ups/log-analysis2.md

 Category: Forensics

-Descirption: We know for sure that an attacker used malicious binaries and scripts in order to compromise the host.
+Description: We know for sure that an attacker used malicious binaries and scripts in order to compromise the host.
 Our specialists collected the artifacts using different open-source tools.
 Using your favorite text editor or Terminal commands please help us find answers to the following questions.

 link to the challenge: https://app.cyber-edu.co/challenges/98d79d7c-4827-4d34-a68f-e1090b2e92f7?tenant=unbreakable